-Last year, Uplifters (the online education platform for domestic workers) met with Natalia Morrison, a health consultant here in Hong Kong.
+Two years ago, Uplifters (the online education platform for domestic workers) met with Natalia Morrison, a health consultant here in Hong Kong.
 She recently published a comprehensive cookbook which she wrote with her domestic worker.
 If your domestic worker likes cooking, she will love Home Cooking East & West for the variety of recipes and information it contains.

 5. The gift of education

 Finally, the gift of a training course is the ticket to growth and empowerment, and it benefits your family as well.
 You can find a multitude of courses whether it is to learn how to cook, to administer first aid, or to understand how to save and prepare for the future.
-Uplifters offers free money-management and personal growth courses online.
+Uplifters offer free money-management and personal growth courses online.
 They can join via Facebook.